 Super mom camping tip: labels!
 Write what’s in your bins on the top and sides instead of needing to open them all when you’re hunting around.
-Not only will this help you out in packing and planning, but it might save you a from the endless barage of “mom, where’s the soccer ball, the bug spray, my rubber boots, the flashlight, my toothpaste… and so forth”!
+Not only will this help with packing and planning, but it might save you from the endless barrage of “mom, where’s the soccer ball, the bug spray, my rubber boots, the duct tape, UNO, my toothpaste… and so forth”!

 If you’re looking for more camping storage and organizing tips, you might want to jump over to this post.
 You can also grab some printable camping lists too!

 Another super mom camping tip: flashlight in the vehicle.
 If you happen to be storing some of your camping bins in the back of your truck or car, leave a flashlight easily accessible so when you have to hunting at night you can actually see what’s in those bins!
 And a headlamp is even better because you won’t be holding the flashlight with your mouth!

 This should have all your plates, bowls, and utensils as well as the cooking tools, coffee supplies, pots and pans, potholders, foil, spices, tablecloth, and anything else you may need in a mobile kitchen.
 Anything you need to prepare and cook meals should go in this bin.